audriusrudalevicius/katacoda-scenarios/basics1/intro.md

-# Application Deployment using Kubernetes
+# Application deployment using Kubernetes

 ## Basic core concepts to begin with